AMartins87/games_exclusives/README.md

 # UNFIXED BUGS

-# DEPLOYMENT
+# **DEPLOYMENT**

 This project was created using GitHub and Gitpod.
 Branches were created and after committing to the branch it was pushed up to the repository.

-Later, the project was deployed to Heroku, Heroku deployment was set to Enable Automatic Deploys, which meant that every time that the repository was pushed to, Heroku was also updated.
+Later, the project was deployed to Heroku, Heroku deployment was set to Enable Automatic Deploys, which meant that every time that the repository was pushed, Heroku was also updated.

-Full deployment procedure can be found [here].
+Full deployment procedure can be found [here](DEPLOYMENT.md).

 # CREDITS